Designture/DNL/README.md

 # (DNL) Do it in Natural Language

-    1. Syntax
+    1 Syntax
       1.1 Create a document
+      1.2 Define a custom charset
-      1.2.
-Meta data
+      1.3 Meta data

-## 1. Syntax
+## 1 Syntax

-### 1.1.
-Create a document
+### 1.1 Create a document
-When you want create a document you can use the follow syntax.
-The DNLPP (DNL Pre-Processor) with convert it for HTML.
+To create a document you can use the follow syntax and the DNLPP (DNL Pre-Processor) will convert it for HTML.

 ```
 create a document named "<page name>"
 ```

-The `<page name>` should be replaced by your page name.
-Below we are an example to create a HTML page named "Home Page" and the output of that example:
+The `<page name>` should be replaced by your page title.
+Below we have an example to create a HTML page named "Home Page" and the output of that example:

 ```
-create a document named "Home Page"
+create a document named "Home Page".
 ```

 The expected output should be something like that: